siberianfox/g2wiki/Digital-IO-(GPIO).md

 Notes and questions:
 - The above works for dedicated homing switches.
 It will also work for shared homing switches except for the initial backoff (off a homing switch), which will somehow need to be disabled.
-- Note – this does not address dual-axis homing such as squaring a dual-gantry Y. Do we need to discuss this?
+- Note – this does not address dual-axis homing such as squaring a dual-gantry Y

 ##Probing
 Probing is also an exception.
 Currently probing can only be performed on the Zmin input (di5 on the v9).
 Di5 should be set as Normally Open (Active Low).

-#Configuring Outputs
+#Digital Outputs
-(Not yet implemented)
 Digital outputs are controlled using a set of digital output objects referenced as:
 <pre>
 {do1:n}